rskntroot/splunk/README.md

 ````

 ## Issue
-Note the search heads fail to come up.
+The search heads fail to come online!

-This seems to be due to splunk's ansible setup requiring communication between nodes before the swarm publishes the nodes in docker's dns.
+This seems to be due to splunk's ansible setup requiring communication between nodes before the swarm publishes the nodes in docker's DNS.

 You will see the docker service containers continue to become `unhealthy` then get torn down and rebuilt by docker swarm.